 Satisfaction votes

 Votes are essential tools for your work with customers.
 They allow you to know whether or not your customers are fully satisfied with your support service, as well as what they like or dislike and why.
-All of this information makes your helpdesk service even more flexible and efficient.
+All of this information makes your Helpdesk service even more flexible and efficient.

 1. Turn on the voting feature